dbmi-bgm/magma/docs/meta-workflow.rst

               "argument_type": "file",
               # Linking fields
               #   If no source step is specified,
-              #   the argument will be matched to general arguments/initial input
+              #     the argument will be matched to general arguments by source_argument_name
-              #   by source_argument_name or argument name if source_argument_name is missing
+              #     or argument_name if source_argument_name is missing
-              #   If parameter or file value is case specific and need to come from
-              #     workflow run set a placeholder like <whatever>.value
-              #     where <whatever>.value means pick 'value' in 'whatever' section in
-              #     current workflow run object
+              #   First will try to match to argument in meta-worfklow-run specific input
+              #     if no match is found will try to match to meta-workflow default argument
               "source_step": "",
-              "source_argument_name": ""
+              "source_argument_name": "",
               # These are optional fields
-              #   It's possible to skip these fields or add custom ones
+              #   It is possible to skip these fields or add custom ones
-              "scatter": 0, # dimension to scatter list arguments if any "gather": 0, # increment for input dimension if previous steps were scattered "mount": False,
+              "scatter": 2, # dimension to scatter list arguments if any "gather": 1, # increment for input dimension if previous steps were scattered "mount": False,
               "rename": "",
               "unzip": ""